-Read.
-Class time is wasted if no one has anything to say about the reading.
-Because of this, I have required specific "thought papers" to the assigned texts.
+You are expected to come to class having completed all of the assigned reading.
+Class time is wasted if no one has anything to say about the assigned texts.
+Because of this, I have required specific critical response papers to the assigned texts.
 I will know if you haven't done it; it will be obvious in your writing.
-I will also be giving pop quizzes.
-On the schedule, the "Readings" section tells you what you should read in between that date and the next class.
+I may also give pop quizzes.
+On the schedule, the "Readings" section tells you what you should have read prior to that particular class meeting.
+In other words, readings must be completed before the dates for which they are listed.